niallbee/capstone/day-1/create-VPC-subnet-VMs/README.md

 terraform apply
 ```

-5. Now we have a vm with a firewall that only allows traffic to our interal vm via our external vm.
-As we did with our previous vm, we need to add an SSH key.
-However it will be a different approach this time and will require a manual process rather than terraform.
+5. Now we have a VM with a firewall that only allows traffic to our interal vm via our external vm.
+However, no SSH keys have been generated to allow this SSH connection.
+The steps to generate an SSH key are very similar to what we did for our external-vm, however this time it will require a manual process rather than terraform.

 In the GCP console, copy the external IP of the external-vm.
 In the VS Code terminal, run the following code to SSH to the external-vm.
 Replacing <EXTERNAL_IP> with the copied external IP of the external-vm from GCP.
 ```